 From the Mara’s sweeping, game-rich plains to Tsavo’s untamed volcanic wilderness, Sacha discovers how two very different safari camps create a single, unforgettable journey through Kenya.

 There’s a rare kind of hush you find only in the bush.
-Not an absence of sound, but a presence.
-The thrum of insect wings, the low rumble of distant elephants, the call of a lilac-breasted roller at first light.
+Not an absence of sound, but a presence: the hum of insect wings, the low rumble of distant elephants, the call of a lilac-breasted roller.
 That presence enveloped me the moment I landed in the Maasai Mara.
-What followed was a journey that moved not just across Kenya, but through its layers: from the cinematic game-rich drama of Mahali Mzuri to the soulful wilderness immersion of Finch Hattons.
+From there, my journey moved across Kenya and through its layers: from the game-rich drama of Mahali Mzuri to the soulful wilderness immersion of Finch Hattons.

 The View from the Ridge: Mahali Mzuri in the Maasai Mara